quickwit-oss/quickwit/README.md

 ### What license does Quickwit use?

 Quickwit is open-source under the GNU Affero General Public License Version 3 - AGPLv3.
-Fundamentally, this means that you are free to use Quickwit for your project, as long as you don't modify Quickwit.
-If you do, you have to make the modifications public.
+Fundamentally, this means you are free to use Quickwit for your project if you don't modify Quickwit.
+However, if you do and you are distributing your modified version to the public, you have to make the modifications public.
 We also provide a commercial license for enterprises to provide support and a voice on our roadmap.

 ### Is it possible to setup Quickwit for a High Availability (HA)?